tarsa/TarsaMatchFinder/doc/BACKLOG.md

 - change license?

 ### Algorithm quality and resource usage
-- use LCP-aware insertion sort for smallest segments in TarsaMatchFinder
+- optimize LCP-aware insertion sort in TarsaMatchFinder
 - cache more columns (4 instead of 1) at once during cached radix sort passes
 - maybe use cached back column in more radix sort variants
 - do essential matches sorting as a separate phase